Sherma-ThangamS/Bharat-intern/README.md

 # Bharat Internship - Data Science Projects

-Welcome to my Data Science project repository, showcasing the outcomes of my internship with Barat.
+Welcome to my Data Science project repository, showcasing the outcomes of my internship with Bharat.
 These projects span various domains and reflect my dedication to delivering data-driven solutions.

 ## Project Highlights